Ron Hampton, MCP, CBO

 After graduating from his vocational high school in 1984, Ron Hampton, a native of Ashland, Kentucky, entered the workforce as a carpenter.
 Since the beginning of his career, Hampton has been an active and dedicated member of the Carpenters Local Union No. 472.
-Throughout his membership in the union, he has served on a number of committees and served two terms as Treasurer.
+Throughout his membership in the Union, he has served on a number of committees served two terms as Treasurer.

 In 1997, after 13 years in the carpentry trade, Hampton decided to extend his career path to building inspection.
 He was hired as a level one building inspector in the Code Enforcement Division for the City of Ashland.
 Over the years, Hampton worked his way up the ranks and earned the title of Chief Building Official.

 In 2005, Hampton accepted an opportunity to work at the state level as a field Inspector in the Division of Building Code Enforcement, Department of Housing, Buildings and Construction for the Commonwealth of Kentucky.
-For more than two decades, Hampton has applied his expertise to help advance building safety in Kentucky.
+For more than two decades, Hampton has applied his expertise to help advance the building safety in Kentucky.

 Hampton’s strong network of positive mentors has been a great benefit throughout his career.
 Some of his most notable mentors include: Kentucky Deputy State Fire Marshall C.W.
 Cornett, fire inspector and master code official Roger Crace (ret.), and building inspector field supervisor Mike Haddix (ret.).

 As an established professional, Hampton continuously looks to pay it forward and mentor members of the new generation entering the industry.
 His advice is new building professionals is to “reach out to your more experienced and mature coworkers and building officials – don’t be afraid to get involved.”